 ITEM 14.
 PRINCIPAL ACCOUNTING FEES AND SERVICES

-The following is a summary of the fees billed to the Company by M&K and BDO Kontroll Kft. for professional services rendered for the fiscal years ended December 31, 2007 and 2006:
+The following is a summary of the fees billed to the Company by M&K and BDO Forte Audit Kft. for professional services rendered for the fiscal years ended December 31, 2008 and 2007, respectively: